CODE 128 is the barcode developed by Computer Identics Corporation (U.S.A.) in 1981.

-In other words, EAN-128 is the standards for the applications to represent the various data.
-CODE 128 is the standards just for the barcode itself.
-Difference between EAN-128 and CODE 128 is whether it represents the application or not.
+In other words, EAN-128 is the standard for the applications to represent the various data.
+CODE 128 is the standard just for the barcode itself.
+The difference between EAN-128 and CODE 128 is whether it represents the application or not.

-Since EAN-128 uses the barcode composition of CODE 128, any bar cord reader that can read CODE 128 can be used to read the EAN-128 data.
+Since EAN-128 uses the barcode composition of CODE 128, any barcode reader that can read CODE 128 can be used to read the EAN-128 data.

-There are 100 types of application identifier that can be classified as follows.
-Some of the data following each application identifier have the fixed number of digits (standard carton ID, date and unit of measurement), while the others have the undefined number of digits (lot number, serial number, quantity in package, quantity and order number).
+There are 100 types of application identifiers that can be classified as follows.
+Some of the data following each application identifier has a fixed number of digits (standard carton ID, date and unit of measurement), while the others have an undefined number of digits (lot number, serial number, quantity in package, quantity and order number).

 |Package style||・Carton numbers are indicated on the corrugated cardboard box that contain the mixed products.